Brasilia Entry Requirements

 Restricted Items

-• Professional equipment - cameras, computers, or tools for commercial use may require temporary import documentation
+• Professional equipment - may require temporary import permits

 Health Requirements